hashirmalik2004/hashirmalik2004/README.md

 - 👋 Hi, I’m muhammad hashir
 - I'm a Computer Science student with a passion for coding, problem-solving, and innovation.
-Currently, I'm expanding my skills  with technologies like HTML, CSS, JavaScript, Node.js, C++ and other tools
+Currently, I'm expanding my skills  with technologies like HTML, CSS, JavaScript, Node.js, express js , C++ and other tools

 <!---